ABOUT

 Joe Tatta, PT, DPT, CNS is a leader in integrative pain care, championing the cause for safe and effective chronic pain treatment.
 He serves as the CEO of the Integrative Pain Science Institute, a groundbreaking health organization dedicated to transforming pain care through evidence-based treatment, pioneering research, professional development, and free consumer education.

 With a career spanning over 25 years, Dr. Tatta has been unwavering in his support for individuals suffering from pain, while also equipping healthcare professionals and stakeholders to enhance their pain management capabilities.
 His body of pain science research and professional accomplishments extends to the creation of scalable practice models grounded in health behavior change, integrative and lifestyle medicine, and innovative approaches empowering physical therapists to assume the role of primary healthcare providers.
 He is passionate about implementation science and strategies that facilitate the uptake of evidence-based practice into regular use by practitioners and stakeholders.
-The culmination of his work is the empirically validated PRISM: Pain Recovery and Integrative Systems Model – a cognitive behavioral approach for pain management physical therapy.
+The culmination of his work is PRISM: Pain Recovery and Integrative Systems Model – a cognitive behavioral approach for pain management physical therapy.

-Beyond his role as a speaker and trainer, Dr. Tatta is the best-selling author of three books, the host of the insightful Pain Science Education Podcast, and an adjunct professor in the field of physical therapy.
+Beyond his role as a speaker and trainer, Dr. Tatta is the best-selling author of three books, the host of the insightful Healing Pain Podcast, and an adjunct professor in the field of physical therapy.
 His dedication continues to shape the landscape of pain care, inspiring hope and transformation for countless individuals worldwide.

 "I believe pain care is about much more than treating a medical condition."